Adaptive Frequency-limited H2-Model Order Reduction

 \section{Conclusion}

-In this paper, we presented a cumulative scheme for model order reduction in limited time and frequency intervals, which adaptively construct a reduced model such that the error decays monotonically in each iteration irrespective of the choice of interpolation points and tangential directions.
-Moreover, the algorithm also provides approximate time-limited and frequency-limited Gramians of the system which can be used for computing time-limited or frequency-limited balanced realization.
+In this paper, we present a cumulative scheme for MOR in limited frequency interval that adaptively constructs the ROM such that the error decays monotonically after each iteration irrespective of the choice of interpolation points and tangential directions.
+Moreover, the algorithms also provide approximate frequency-limited Gramians of the system that can be used for computing approximate frequency-limited balanced realization.
 The numerical results validate the theory developed in the paper.